JanM321/esphome-lg-controller/protocol.md

 Byte 11 controls some functions such as himalaya cool (0x1), mosquito away (0x2), and comfort cooling (0x4).

-## Type 0xD settings (0xAD/0xCD)
+## Type 5: Advanced settings (0xAD/0xCD)
 My unit sends this after power on with all zeroes.
-The wall controller uses it for some installer settings.
+The wall controller uses it for installer settings.
 ```
 Set 25 (auxiliary heater) to duct-type:          ad 04 ...
 Set 36 (use primary heater control) to 1:        ad 40 ...